rchuluc/ecg-iot/README.md

-# ecg-iot
+# Holter monitor IoT device using ESP32

-Holter monitor IoT device using ESP32
+This project use a ESP32 and Sparkfun ECG reader.